-2. Description of the Area in Use
+2. Description of the Area in Use Easement Area

-The portion of property to which the applicant is granted permission to use or access must be depicted visually.
+The easement area (in other words the portion of property to which the applicant one party is granted permission to use or access) must be depicted visually.
 Such a depiction need not be elaborate, but a clear "drawing" of the relevant easement area will help provide clarity and avoid potential disputes.
 A professional survey is helpful.

-3. Covenant Not to Disturb the Applicant's Use of Right to Access
+3. Covenant Not to Disturb the Applicant's Use of Use of the Easement - Rightto of Access

-Although it may have a clearly defined right to use the owner's property, the applicant must also be sure that the landowner's use of the property will not create practical problems.
-The land use agreement should include language that protects the rights of the applicant to undisturbed use of the easement.
+Although it may have a clearly defined right to use the owner's property, the applicant party granted easement rights must also be sure that the landowner's use of the property will not create practical problems.
+The land use easement agreement should include language that protects the party granted the easement rights of the applicant a right to undisturbed use of the easement.